Insurance & Financial Terms

 • Schedules and endorsements

-• Claims documentation
+• Claims documentation and settlement summaries

-How It Relates to Other Terms
+How It Relates to Other Insurance Terms

 Key takeaway: A coverage limit defines the maximum boundary of what an insurance policy may pay.
+Understanding these limits is essential to understanding what protection actually applies in real-world situations.